-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. does not impose tariff or non-tariff trade barriers on pelagic longline products imported from foreign countries.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. does not impose tariff or non-tariff trade barriers on pelagic longline products imported fresh or frozen from foreign countries.
+Tariffs are imposed on canned and pouched tuna products but these are being phased out.
 This is in accordance with World Trade Organization agreements and principles promoting trade without discrimination.